( Municipality of Ploumoguer)

 The first, in Porstheven, is the emplacement of a "davied" and old houses of seaweed pickers.

-The second, which is accessed at the bottom of the path through a chicane, is an important geological fault that can be discovered in the cliff at low tide and marks the origin of the Atlantic Ocean.
+The second one, which can be reached at the bottom of the path at the level of a chicane, is an important geological fault that can be discovered in the cliff at low tide and which marks the origin of the Atlantic Ocean.

 The Brenterc'h fault